Dialogue Across Difference

 ONLINE

 The roundtable addresses the importance of centering and embracing differences in the classroom.
 Panelists will talk about best practices and provide examples used in their classroom.
-This panel will be interactive, so attendees should come with questions and suggestions.
+This panel will be interactive, so attendees are welcome to bring questions and suggestions.

 Navigating Intersections: Examining Gaps & Building Bridges in Our Diverse Community